panphora/boxes-css/README.md

+# boxes.css

-# boxes.css - focus on writing landing page content, not CSS
+## Focus on writing landing page content, not CSS